 All school groups will need to make a reservation prior to visiting

 .
 This is to ensure that your class program does not overlap with another group's.
 It also allows us to provide your class the best experience possible.
 Field trips are a special time for you and your class so we want to ensure you are able to make the most of your visit.

-The park offers two visitor centers for your group to choose from.
+The park offers two visitor centers to choose from for your group.
 All education programs are free.
 You are encouraged to check the park's hours of operation while planning your field trip.

 To schedule a reservation for your school group, you can send us an email

 Pre-field trip Discussions